Katja39/kotlin_examples/README.md

-# Kotlin-examples
+# Kotlin-exercises
-Kotlin examples to practice for the "Programming mobile devices" module.
-The kotlin tutorial from Android Studio was used.
+Kotlin exercises for the 'Programming Mobile Devices' module.
+The Kotlin tutorial from Android Studio was used.